 Tapping into evolving customer expectations will help you implement rapid changes to overcome consumer anxiety and meet changing demand.
 If your customers tell you they want less in-person interaction and curbside service is appropriate for your business, consider adopting it.
 If customers tell you they want more information on what safety precautions you’re taking, start proactively communicating more frequently to reassure them.

 And don’t forget, in this fast-changing environment, it’s more critical than ever to take advantage of non-survey signals from existing open-text, speech, or video interactions to help uncover customer sentiments around safety and comfort at scale.
 These signals can act as early warnings even before issues are discovered through traditional surveys.
 And when combined with survey feedback, they paint a more holistic picture of the entire customer experience.

 By communicating with consumers digitally and in person, by gaining feedback through surveys and capturing non-survey experience signals, and by involving customers in your strategies, businesses can adapt quickly and stay ahead of evolving customer expectations.

-Download our latest ebook — 5 Essential Ways to Use Voice of Customer in Your Reopening Gameplan — and learn how to thrive during times of great change.
+Download our latest ebook — 5 Essential Ways to Use Voice of Customer in Your Reopening Gameplan — to learn more about putting customers at the center of your business and thriving during times of great change.